 Don't expect to lose a lot of weight by exercising.
 Many people believe that exercise is a good way to lose weight.
 This is not so.
 Fifteen minutes of moderately vigorous exercise will only burn approximately 100 calories, which is equivalent to 2 teaspoons of olive oil or two-thirds of a can of soda.
 One hour of walking at a brisk pace will burn about 300 calories, which is equivalent to a 3.5 oz.
 (100g) plain croissant.
 Running a 20-mile marathon does not burn enough calories to lose one pound of fat.
 You need 10 hours of moderate exercise to burn the calories equivalent to one pound of fat, but you cannot selectively burn only fat.
 Most of the weight lost by exercising is due to dehydration (sweat or perspiration), and this weight is regained as soon as you drink water.

 The best way to lose body fat weight is through diet as discussed in the Weight Control section.
 Dieting alone reduces fat and bone mass, whereas dieting in combination with exercise stimulates muscle growth, shifts the ratio of fat to muscle in the body, and helps maintain bone density during weight loss.
-In addition, exercise induces the release of endorphins which produce a feeling of well-being.
+Regular exercise lowers the risk of developing or dying from heart disease, stroke and diabetes.
+Exercise builds bones, strengthens muscles, expands lung capacity and helps prevent gain of excess weight.
+In addition, exercise induces the release of endorphins which improve mood and produce a feeling of well-being.
 Approximately 30 minutes per day of vigorous aerobic exercise has been shown to be an efficacious treatment for mild to moderate major depressive disorder (MDD).
 The objectives of exercise are:

-Don't Overdo It.
-Excessive or improper exercise may damage the body.
-In their eagerness to get fast results, many people set unrealistic fitness goals and, by overtraining, suffer injuries which worsen their health instead of improving it.
+Don't overdo it and don't try to show off.
+You have to find the right balance between the risk of injury and the benefits of exercise.
+Excessive or improper exercise can cause temporary or permanent damage to the body.
+Many people set unrealistic fitness goals, and in their eagerness to get fast results, they overtrain and suffer injuries which worsen their health instead of improving it.
 Lifting heavy weights or doing too many repetitions of an exercise can be harmful.
 We don't need to look further than President George W. Bush to learn what NOT to do.
-After years of running three miles in 21 minutes, his knees were ruined from the high impact exercise.
+Trying to portray an image of energy and vitality to his constituents, Bush ran three miles in 21 minutes for many years, but in the end his knees were ruined from the high impact exercise.
 In 1997, he had arthroscopic surgery to repair cartilage damage to his left knee and in 2003, at age 57, the White House reported that President Bush had "post-traumatic degenerative changes" of his right knee and had to switch to lower impact exercises.
 Professional athletes usually have short careers due to injuries suffered by trying to perform at the limits of their capacity and end up with chronic pains and injuries that diminish the quality of life.
 Almost daily, there are newspaper stories about players who are sidelined because of sport injuries.
 According to a U.S. Consumer Product Safety Commission report, sports injuries among baby boomers increased by 33 percent from 1991 to 1998.
 In 1998, baby boomers suffered more that 1 million sports injuries which cost over $18.7 billion Dollars in medical expenses.
 The highest numbers of sports-related injuries came from bicycling, basketball, baseball, and running.
 The most common injuries were due to accidents or overuse, and affected the knees, ankles, lower back, and shoulders.

 Exercising fifteen minutes in the morning and fifteen minutes in the evening can improve the way that you feel.
 It is better if you exercise when your stomach is not full, such as before breakfast and one hour before going to sleep.
 Some people believe that the only way to exercise properly is by jogging outdoors or by going to a gymnasium or club.
 This way of thinking only makes it easier to skip exercising when the weather is bad or when you don't feel like changing into suitable attire.
 You can exercise effectively at home with very simple equipment in the time that it would take you just to go to a gym.
 All that you need is a set of dumbbells, a foam rubber mat, and a towel.
 Place the rubber mat on the floor and cover it with the towel.
 The towel keeps the rubber mat clean and can be washed when necessary.